keptn/community/mentorship/lfx-mentorship/README.md

 ## Scope

-We can run projects there on ad-hoc basis, barring we have mentors and budgets available.
+We can run LFX Mentorship projects on an ad-hoc basis, assuming we have mentors and budgets available.
 The projects may be focused on any area of open source contributions: code, documentation, test automation, advocacy, community management, etc.